 "We encourage buyers, sellers, and homeowners to supplement Zillow's information by doing other research such as getting a comparative market analysis (CMA) from a real estate agent"

-Unfortunately, estimates from these sites are often inaccurate, and the value of inaccuracy is pretty compelling.
+Unfortunately, estimates from these sites are often inaccurate.
 According to Zillow.com, their Zestimates are based on an algorithm that is pretty complicated to understand, even for us real estate agents.
 We understand the importance of comparing homes in the same area, but we also know how many other factors can increase/decrease that number that are not included in the "algorithm."
 Homes in Evergreen and Conifer are so unique that broad, uninspired value estimates aren't helpful.

 That's the million dollar question (literally).
 Zillow actually had a contest awarding $1M to whoever can improve their algorithm.
 Here's an exact quote on how they explain their calculations.